-Holidays and alcohol in recovery are always a challenge.
-This year, there will be way fewer holiday get-togethers due to the pandemic.
-However, holidays and alcohol can still be a problem for 10 percent of the adult population.
+Holiday parties and alcohol in recovery are always a challenge for sobriety.
+With families getting together and celebrating, often with booze, holiday parties and alcohol can still be a problem for 10 percent of the adult population.

 Did you know that 10 percent of Americans are in recovery from an alcohol or substance problem?
 That’s a lot of people we need to start thinking about.
 There are several points of view on drinking when family members are in recovery, not only during holidays but also at family dinners every night.
 I am the mom of adult children in recovery, and I have chosen not to serve alcohol, and not to drink myself.
 Here’s why.
 First, there is the issue of isolation.
 People in early recovery are badly missing what they loved the most (whether it’s drinking, drugging, gambling or whatever).
 Here are the benefits of sobriety.